Oldest football clubs: Spain

-Founded on 23 December 1889, Recreativo de Huelva is the oldest football club in Spain.
+Founded on 23 December 1889, Recreativo de Huelva is considered the oldest football club in Spain.
 Two Scots, Alexander Mackay and Robert Russell Ross, overseas workers at the Rio Tinto mines, founded Huelva Recreation Club to provide their employees with physical recreation.
-Recreativo de Huelva predates Sevilla Foot-ball Club, which was founded a month later and it is not related with Sevilla FC, founded on 1905.
-The oldest football clubs are found in England and France.
+However, Sevilla FC should be considered the oldest Spanish football club, as Huelva was a mere recreation club, while Sevilla was founded as a Football Club, that being the oldest club specifically formed for football practice.

 Sweden

-The oldest still active football club in Sweden is Örgryte IS founded on 4 December 1887.
+The oldest active football club in Sweden is Örgryte IS, founded on 4 December 1887.

 Switzerland

 FC St. Gallen 1879 is the oldest active football club in Switzerland and the second oldest in continental Europe, founded on 19 April 1879 as FC St. Gallen.

 Turkey

-The oldest football club in Turkey is Besiktas JK, founded in 1903.
-The oldest club founded in the actual turkish territory is Panonios, founded in the city of Izmir in 1890.
-Being the club of the greek community, it have been relocated in 1922 in the actual greek territory after the population exchange between Greece and Turkey.
+The first club founded within the present-day borders of Turkey was Panionios, founded in the city of Izmir in 1890.
+Being the club of the Greek community, it relocated to modern day Greece in 1922 after the population exchange between Greece and Turkey.
+The first Turkish sports club ever is Besiktas J.K. founded in 1903.
+Besiktas established their football branch in 1911.
+The first registered football club in the country was Galatasaray, founded in 1905.